 How to avoid it: Again, here it is important to vary the coupons you offer so that you do not exclude an important part of your customer base.

-Are you small business interested in offering coupons?
-For more information about how to do so, just write to us by email, the comments section below or message us on social media.
+Are you a small business interested in offering coupons?
+For more information about how to do so, just write to us by email, in the comments section below or message us on social media.

-In the meantime, view and share the infographic above and check out the best coupons for your favorite brands on Couponbox.com.
+In the meantime, view and share the infographic below and check out how the top brands use coupons to achieve their business goals on Couponbox.com.

 To embed the infographic above on your website simply copy and paste the code below: